oskarirauta/seccomp-oci_cpp/README.md

 Make system uses these automaticly to parse supported syscalls from your linux headers.
 Scripts are based on existing scripts by other people with BSD style licenses.

+### <sub>Note</sub>
+Partly I did this for study purposes, seccomp is well documented, but on many cases documentation provides only minimal set of functionality to get you started.
+Also other software available felt pretty complex to me, mostly because it was written in C, which lacks containers such as maps, sets and vectors that can greatly simplify your project.
+Because I wrote it in C++, I was able to divide code to smaller sections and keep it pretty simple; hoping that anyone else wanting to study on how to utilize seccomp in their software, this would give another good starting point.

+### <sub>Library</sub>
+By default, build process also produces both shared and static libraries and links example program against static library.
+To link against dynamic library, pass SHARED_LINKING=yes environment variable for make.
+This though means that you need to manually install libseccomp-oci.a to /usr/lib to be able to execute program.
+My build system does not come with any automated install system.